Taika Waititi's unrealized projects: Akira

 In September 2017, it was announced Waititi was in talks to helm the live action adaptation of Akira.
 He was confirmed to be directing the film, in addition to co-write it with Michael Golamco, in May 2019, when Warner Bros gave the film a May 2021 release date.
 Filming was scheduled to begin in that Summer.
 However, Waititi pushed aside the project to work on Thor: Love and Thunder, although he remains attached to film.
 In 2023 he reaffirmed to be working on the film, which he would write with Interior Chinatown collaborator Charles Yu.

 Flash Gordon

 In June 2019, Waititi was revealed to be working on an animated film based on the character Flash Gordon.
 At the time it wasn't clear if he would just write the film or if he would direct as well.
 In 2021, regarding rumours of its possible cancellation, producer John Davis declared that he was still developing it, although as a live action film.

 2020s

 The Auteur

-In February 2020, Waititi was revealed to be working on the Showtime TV Series The Auteur, which would be based on the graphic novel of the same name by Rick Spears for which he would be executive producer, in addition to co-write with Peter Warren and directseveral episodes, including the pilot.
+In February 2020, Waititi was revealed to executive produce & co-write the Showtime TV miniseries adaptation of Rick Spears' horror-comedy graphic novel The Auteur, with Peter Warren as the co-writer and Waititi would direct several episodes, including the pilot, Jude Law set to star in and executive produce.